MIT-Emerging-Talent/ET6-CDSP-group-17-repo-Mission_Impostible/5_communication_strategy/README.md

-# ASOS Return Prediction: Results Communication
+# ASOS Return Prediction: Results Communication & Stakeholder Analysis

 ## 🌍 Project Overview

-This document communicates the main findings from the ASOS Return Prediction project.
-It focuses on **insights, patterns, and visualizations** to help understand why products are returned and how this knowledge can be applied.
+This document communicates the main findings from the ASOS Return Prediction project, integrating both **modeling results**, **data exploration insights**, and a **stakeholder analysis**.
+It focuses on patterns, feature importance, and visualizations to help understand why products are returned and how different stakeholders can use these insights.

 ---